- Tour Cost $4000

 - You receive a $100 discount for each person you bring to our tour.
 Bring a group of 20 travelers and you are given a free seat on the tour!

-- $500 of the $3500 is required downpayment once you have submitted the “Initial Traveler Information Form” and your place on the tour is accepted.
+- $500 of the $4000 is required down payment once you have submitted the “Initial Traveler Information Form” and your place on the tour is accepted.

 Covered in Tour Cost

 - 10 overnight stays at quality Irish Hotels — all rooms ensuite: Ennis – Old Ground Hotel, Galway – Connemara Coast Hotel, Clifden – Foyles Hotel .